Recycling Depot at the Department of Public Works is for Mendham Borough Residents ONLY.

 - latex paint

-Ineligible materials are simply those that are not recycled and are safe to include with regular household trash.
-Please note, however, that the following types of containers must be completely empty before being disposed of: motor oil, antifreeze, gasoline, kerosene and latex paint.
+Please note, the following types of containers must be completely empty before being disposed of: motor oil, antifreeze, gasoline, kerosene and latex paint.

 - If there is little paint left in the cans, open them and let them dry completely.
 The empty cans may then be thrown out with your regular trash.
 There are products on the market that will speed the drying process.
 You can also mix the leftover paint with kitty litter and put into a plastic bag.
 Mixture must be almost solid.